-4. Uniformed Services Employment and Reemployment Rights Act (USERRA)
+04. Uniformed Services Employment and Reemployment Rights Act (USERRA)

-If you are going into or returning from military service, you may have special rights to health care coverage under your Health Flexible Spending Account under the Uniformed Services Employment and Reemployment Rights Act of 1994.
+If you are going into or returning from military service, you may have special rights to health care coverage through your Health Flexible Spending Account under the Uniformed Services Employment and Reemployment Rights Act of 1994.
 These rights can include extended health care coverage.
-If you may be affected by this law, ask your Administrator for further details.
+If you may be affected, ask your Administrator for further details.

-5. What happens if I terminate employment?
+05. What happens if my employment terminates?